binipringle/evidence/_texts/1-condensedoutline.md

 ---

-## Rule 402 Admissibility of Relevant Evidence

-Relevant evidence is admissible unless a statute or rules provide otherwise.
-Irrelevant evidence is inadmissible.

----

 ## Rule 403 Prejudice

-Rule 403 allows the judge to exclude evidence they consider unfairly prejudicial.
-Evidence is unfairly prejudicial if its probative value is substantially outweighed by a danger of unfair prejudice.
-Unfair prejudice is when evidence misleads a jury to make a decision on an improper ground and/or causes confusion, delay or waste of time.
-By allowing judges to counterbalance the broad admissibility of other rules, Rule 403 aims to ensure fairness and efficiency. [^6] [^7] [^8] [^9]
+Relevant evidence is generally admissible unless its probative value is substantially outweighed by the danger of unfair prejudice, confusion, undue delay, or waste of time (including the needless presentation of cumulative evidence).
+Unfair prejudice is when evidence has an undue tendency to mislead the jury into making a decision on improper grounds.
+By allowing judges to counterbalance the broad admissibility of other rules, Rule 403 aims to ensure fairness and efficiency.
+However, Rule 403 favors admissibility. [^6] [^7] [^8] [^9]

 *Probative is dependent on what the evidence is being offered to prove and what rules limit the use for (e.g., 407, 408, 608)*

 *Prejudice is always jury misuse (making a decision on improper ground); also affected by policy of rule (e.g., 408 juries overvalue settlements); character evidence generally overvalued and decisions made on character rather than event on day in question.*

+*Always plan to discuss relevance on an MEE.*

 [Return to top](https://binipringle.github.io/evidence/texts/1-condensedoutline/)